-If you're trying to sell your home fast, how you stage the inside of your home is just as, if not more, important than presenting a pretty outside.
+If you're trying to sell your home fast, how you stage your inside space is just as, if not more, important than presenting a pretty outside.
 That first impression as a potential buyer walks through the door makes all the difference in an increasingly competitive market.

 While the curb appeal will dictate whether someone decides to step over the threshold, could the first thing that hits them as they enter be undoing all your hard work?